The Honourable Ralph Goodale, P.C., M.P.

-A more detailed Future-Oriented Statement of Operations and associated notes, including a reconciliation of the net cost of operations to the requested authorities, are available on the Office of the Correctional Investigator’s website . iii
+A more detailed Future-Oriented Statement of Operations and associated notes, including a reconciliation of the net cost of operations to the requested authorities, are available at the Office of the Correctional Investigator's website .

 Net cost of operations before government funding and transfers

 Appropriate minister[s]: The Honourable Ralph Goodale, P.C., M.P.

 Ministerial portfolio: Public Safety and Emergency Preparedness

 “Raison d'être, mandate and role: who we are and what we do” is available on the Office of the Correctional Investigator's website.

 The Office of the Correctional Investigator's Departmental Results Framework and Program Inventory of record for 2019-20 is shown below.